 As Christ is the head of the church, Craig is the head of our household.
 When I accepted Christ as my Savior, I submitted to Him with the knowledge that He is the head of the church, my protector, and my best friend.
 In marriage, I submitted to Craig by acknowledging that he is the head of the household, my protector, and my best friend.
 By doing this, I let Craig know that I love, trust, and respect him.

 However, looking back over the years of marriage, I have submitted more than I thought I have.

 I submitted to Craig all those years ago when he urged me to go to the “Women of Faith” conference with some women that I hardly knew, which turned out to be one of the best weekends of my life.
-I submitted when he insisted on taking me to the hospital when I was in pre-term labor with Grant.
+I submitted when he insisted on taking me to the hospital when I was in pre-term labor.
 I have submitted to him when it comes to finances, where we would go on vacations, what vehicle we should buy, and numerous other things, that, at the time, I didn’t think I was submitting to him.

 Submitting is a work-in-progress and is hard, but so is marriage!
 Craig and I have been through a lot, but I wouldn’t trade it for anything.
 We are stronger together, and with Christ at the head of our marriage, we can get through anything!

 John Piper’s article on submission can be found here: https://desiringgod.org/articles/six-things-submission-is-not.

 For more information on the “No More Perfect Marriages” Program, please visit: https://nomoreperfect.jillsavage.org/no-more-perfect-marriages/

 My name is Missy, and I love Jesus!

 I am a Christ-follower, wife, mom, author, and speaker.
 I am dedicated to empowering women to live audaciously for Jesus.
 Now is the time, friends, to step out of the shadows and tell everyone about Him!